bikeindex/bike_index_ios/README.md

 - Target deployment: iOS 17.2

 This project uses SwiftUI and SwiftData.
 At this time iOS (iPhone) is the primary development target with a long-term goal to include iPad and Mac support.

+###### Set up suite of tools

+1. Install brew
+2. `brew install bundle`
+    - Note: Brew bundle is separate from the Gem bundle
+3. `brew bundle install`
+4. `rbenv install local`
+5. `bundle install`

+At this point the full suite of tools should be installed and available.

+#### Tests

+Set up the local suite of tools and run `bundle exec fastlane ios tests`.

 ## License